Rework-Devs/mongodb-passport-normalizer/README.md

-if you need to use passport with mongodb you must change the model referenced in the passport install
+if you need to use passport with mongodb you must change the model referenced in the passport install (Compatible with Laravel 9)

 you need just run